 Dr. Thomas-Hemak is also an advocate for Electronic Medical Records Meaningful Use, behavioral health integration and inter-professional healthcare workforce development.
 She has a particular passion for “Closing the Loop” and the leading role of Medical Homes in effective care coordination and transitions of care.
 She lead The Wright Center for Primary Care Mid Valley’s 2011 $6 million new construction project for a medical home educational showcase, which has on site Maternal and Family Health WIC Services, new Dental Hygiene and Behavioral Health service lines and flourishing affiliations with 11 regional academic institutions.
 This practice is actively engaged in several practice transformation initiatives, including the PAFP’s Improving Performance in Practice Residency Program/Community Health Center Collaboratives.
 She served on the Pennsylvania Department of Health’s Chronic Care Steering, Care Transitions, Behavioral Health and Cost Containment committees.
 This practice also sponsored “The Wright Script,” an inter-professional, pharmacy lead “Gold” designated team engaged in HRSA’s Patient Safety and Pharmacy Collaborative.

-Dr. Thomas-Hemak was a founding board member of The Commonwealth Medical College, Chair of the Academics Coordinating Committee and an active member of the Strategic Planning and Audit committees.
-She has pioneered implementation of medical home extension School Based Health Center services for The Commonwealth Medical and Lackawanna Community Colleges and inspired new, federally funded, capital construction projects for School Based Health Centers within 4 regional public school districts.
+Dr. Thomas-Hemak was a founding board member of Geisinger Commonwealth School of Medicine, Chair of the Academics Coordinating Committee and an active member of the Strategic Planning and Audit committees.
+She has pioneered implementation of medical home extension School Based Health Center services, inspiring new, federally funded, capital construction projects for School Based Health Centers within four regional public school districts.
 Dr. Thomas-Hemak notes her favorite professional activity as leveraging medical education and community resources to optimize patient care delivery within her own community.
-She is focused on caring for multi-generation families in a team based, “learning” environment and guiding The Wright Center’s community-based mission to promote excellence in and the inextricable, responsive linkage of GME and patient care.
+She is focused on caring for multi-generation families in a team based, “learning” environment and guiding The Wright Center’s community-based mission to promote excellence in and the inextricable, responsive linkage of Graduate Medical Education, patient care and community.